-Sickle cell anemia is caused by a mutation in the HBB gene that leads to the production of abnormal hemoglobin — the protein that carries oxygen in the blood.
-Abnormal hemoglobin causes red blood cells to be misshapen, rigid and sticky.
-This makes it harder for the cells to move through small blood vessels, impairing circulation and causing blockages.
+Sickle cell disease is caused by a mutation in the HBB gene that leads to the production of abnormal hemoglobin — the protein that carries oxygen in red blood cells.
+Abnormal hemoglobin molecules cause red blood cells to become misshapen, rigid, and sticky.
+This, in turn, makes it harder for them to move through small blood vessels, impairing circulation and causing blockages.

-All individuals have two copies of each gene, one inherited from each parent.
-People who inherit only one mutated copy of the HBB gene generally do not show any symptoms of sickle cell anemia, and are said to have sickle cell trait.
-However, those with two faulty copies of the gene — one from each parent — will develop sickle cell anemia.
+Generally, all individuals have two copies of a given gene, one inherited from each parent.
+People who inherit only one mutated copy of the HBB gene usually do not show any symptoms of sickle cell disease, and are said to have the sickle cell trait.
+However, those with two faulty copies of the gene will develop sickle cell disease.

-Patients who test positive for abnormal hemoglobin do not necessarily have sickle cell anemia and may only have sickle cell trait.
-For this reason, further testing is needed to make a definite diagnosis.
-A blood test may also be repeated to rule out a false positive result.
+Patients who test positive for abnormal hemoglobin do not necessarily have sickle cell disease and may only have the sickle cell trait.
+For this reason, further testing is needed to make a definitive diagnosis.
+A blood test also may be repeated to rule out a false-positive result.

-Several types of sickle cell anemia exist, depending on which type of abnormal hemoglobin the patient’s body makes.
-These vary in the severity of symptoms.
-A second, more specific blood test is used to determine which type of abnormal hemoglobin a patient produces.
+Several types of sickle cell disease exist, depending on which type of abnormal hemoglobin the patient’s body makes.
+As such, a more specific blood test often is used to determine which type of abnormal hemoglobin a patient produces.

 Patients diagnosed with sickle cell disease require frequent laboratory tests including blood and urine tests, to monitor possible complications, such as kidney problems or infections.

 Due to the accumulation of sickle-shaped red blood cells in the brain’s small blood vessels, people with sickle cell disease are at an increased risk of having a stroke.
 Estimates indicate that 11% of sickle cell disease patients will have a stroke by the age of 20, and that this risk is highest between ages 2 and 5.